Hielanman's Umbrella

-The western face of Hielanman's Umbrella.
-The junction between Argyle Street and Hope Street is in the immediate foreground.

 The Hielanman's Umbrella (Highlandman's Umbrella) is a landmark in the centre of Glasgow, Scotland.
 It is the local Glaswegian nickname for the glass walled railway bridge which carries the platforms of Glasgow Central station across Argyle Street.
 It is built in Victorian style.

 History

-Due to the forced displacement of people during the second phase of the Highland Clearances in the 19th century, 30,000 highlanders who spoke Scottish Gaelic, but not English, came to Glasgow to find work.
+Due to the forced displacement of people during the second phase of the Highland Clearances in the 19th century, 30,000 Highlanders who spoke Scottish Gaelic, but not English, came to Glasgow to find work.
 When arriving in the city they were housed in many different areas of Glasgow.
+The Highlanders predominantly found work within domestic service in areas like Park Circus or in one of the many industries, where they would work, for example, for the river ferries.

+St Columba's Church of Scotland, a prominent local landmark serving the Gaelic community (originally established in 1770), was located on Hope Street from 1839 until being demolished in the early 1900s for the expansion of Central Station, which included the widening of the bridge over Argyle Street (a few yards south of the church) to accommodate more lines.
+Although an impressive replacement building – known as the 'Highland Cathedral' – was constructed further west on St. Vincent Street, a close association with the environs of the old church persisted.
+There was also another Gaelic (Free Church) congregation based nearby, initially at Gordon Street (from 1824 to 1886) then Waterloo Street (from 1886 until 1957).

-The highlanders predominantly found work within domestic service in areas like Park Circus or in one of the many industries, where they would work, for example, for the river ferries.
-Over many years highlanders continued to arrive and began to keep in touch by meeting under the bridge, mostly at weekends.
-With the city's inclement weather and the meeting of the highlanders it came to be known as the Hielanman's Umbrella.
+Over many years Highlanders continued to arrive and began to keep in touch by meeting under the bridge, mostly at weekends.
+With the city's inclement weather and the meeting of the Highlanders it came to be known as the Hielanman's Umbrella.
 At the meetings they would share news and gossip from the homelands and of events in the city.

-The Umbrella tradition reached its height in the '20s and '30s, however, due to the Second World War and the resulting blackout, the tradition of meeting under the bridge died.

 The first long-distance television pictures transmitted in the UK were sent to Glasgow Central Station in 1927.
+The Umbrella tradition reached its height in the 1920s and '30s, however, due to the Second World War and the resulting blackout, the tradition of meeting under the bridge died out.